sp-yduck/tabulate-sample/README.md

-# How to visualize Table data in Markdown file
+# How to create Table in Markdown file automatically

+This repository is a short sample for creating a table in markdown file with Python.

 ## check example README.md